Gas Bottle Storage Requirements – Gas Cylinder Storage Rules

 Multi-Story Attached Dwellings

-Once again, in Australia, the gas bottle storage regulations (propane tank safety regulations) permit you to have 10kg indoors, per dwelling, inclusive of balconies.
+Once again, in Australia, the gas bottle location regulations permit you to have 10kg indoors, per dwelling, inclusive of balconies.

 Shops, Offices & Laboratories (Indoors)

-The maximum total quantity is 30kg per occupancy (propane gas storage), with a maximum gas bottle size of 15kg, per the LPG gas cylinder storage rules and regulations and for LPG gas cylinder safety.
+The maximum total quantity is 30kg per occupancy (propane gas storage), with a maximum gas bottle size of 15kg, per the gas cylinder storage rules and for LPG gas cylinder safety.

 Special Note to Hospitality Establishments

-If you have gas patio heaters and you store them inside during non-business hours, you may need to remove the gas bottles before bringing them indoors to avoid exceeding these gas bottle storage regulations (propane tank safety regulations) and LPG gas cylinder safety limits.
+If you have gas patio heaters and you store them inside during non-business hours, you may need to remove the gas bottles before bringing them indoors to avoid exceeding these gas bottle storage regulations (gas bottle location regulations) and LPG gas cylinder safety limits.

 Outdoor areas of hotels, restaurants & cafes

-10 kg per 10 m² of floor area, up to a maximum total quantity of 30kg with a maximum gas bottle size of 15kg, per the LPG gas cylinder storage rules & propane tank safety regulations.
+10 kg per 10 m² of floor area, up to a maximum total quantity of 30kg with a maximum gas bottle size of 15kg, per the gas bottle location regulations & propane tank safety regulations.

 Factories & Warehouses (indoors)

-45 kg per 50 m² floor area, up to a maximum total gas bottle storage (propane gas storage) quantity of 180 kg per occupancy with a maximum gas bottle size of 45kg.
+45 kg per 50 m² floor area, up to a maximum total gas bottle storage quantity of 180 kg per occupancy with a maximum gas bottle size of 45kg.

 Temporary Structures

-Special gas bottle storage (propane gas storage) regulations apply to temporary structures.
+Special gas bottle storage requirements apply to temporary structures.

 This includes open-air and temporary structures such as marquees, tents, booths, and under awnings.

-General Gas Bottle Safety & Gas Bottle Storage Regulations
+General Gas Bottle Safety & Gas Bottle Storage Requirements

-1. For LPG gas bottle safety, storage (propane gas storage) should be outdoors in a well-ventilated area.
+1. For LPG gas bottle safety, storage should be outdoors in a well-ventilated area.
 Gas cylinder storage should not be indoors.

 3. If gas is released without adequate ventilation, gas dissipation occurs slowly, and the accumulated gas remains within its explosive range for a longer period.

-4. Gas bottle storage areas must be away from ignition sources as per the gas bottle storage regulations (propane tank safety regulations).
+4. Gas cylinder storage areas must be away from ignition sources as per the gas bottle storage regulations (propane tank safety regulations).

 5. LPG gas cylinder storage must always be stored upright so that the LPG gas cylinder safety pressure relief valve is in the vapour section of the cylinder.

-6. You should treat any LPG gas bottle storage (propane gas storage) that has ever been filled as a full cylinder, even if you believe it to be empty.
+6. You should treat any LPG gas bottle that has ever been filled as a full cylinder, even if you believe it to be empty.
 Only gas cylinder storage purged with inert gas can be once again considered empty.

-7. Never open the valve of any unconnected gas bottle storage, even if it is believed to be empty, as there is almost always some remnant gas in every gas cylinder storage.
+7. Never open the valve of any unconnected gas bottle, even if it is believed to be empty, as there is almost always some remnant gas in every gas cylinder.

 8. Never have more gas cylinder storage than is required.